vcerovski/binfix/README.md

 <a name="Cartesian-to-polar-coordinates"></a>
 #### Cartesian to polar coordinates

-An example from <em>Common LISP the Language 2nd ed.</em> where cartesian coordinates are converted into polar coordinates via change of class can be straightforwardly written in BINFIX as
+An example from <em>Common LISP the Language 2nd ed.</em> where Cartesian coordinates are converted into polar coordinates via change of class can be straightforwardly written in BINFIX as